aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 ### Troubleshooting Cleanup Issues

 If the RDS VPC stack deletion fails subnet or security group deletion, it's likely due to the Bedrock AgentCore ENIs that haven't been cleaned up yet.
 ENIs timeout after 8 hours, after which the dependent resources can be deleted.
-Try to delete the stack after waiting the 8 hours timeout period.
+Try deleting the stack after waiting for the 8-hour timeout period.

 **Option B: Force Delete with Retain**
 If you can't wait up to 8 hours, force delete the stack and clean up the remaining resources manually later: